navidre91/WhisperApp/README.md

 Before distributing, open the generated `AirPodsRecorder.app/Contents/Info.plist` and add an `NSMicrophoneUsageDescription` key so macOS shows a friendly permission prompt message.

 ## Notes
 - RNNoise expects 48 kHz mono audio frames.
-If your selected device uses a different sample rate, recording still works but noise suppression is skipped.
+If your selected device uses a different sample rate, recording still works but real-time suppression is skipped.
 - Apple’s proprietary “Voice Isolation” mode from Control Center is not exposed via a public API.
 RNNoise provides a cross-platform alternative.
 If you need the native VoiceProcessingIO pipeline, consider bridging to Swift/Objective-C using `PyObjC`.
+- The app runs RNNoise in real time when the Python bindings are available; otherwise it post-processes recordings with a lightweight spectral gate and writes a `*-denoised.wav` copy.
 - On Apple Silicon (M1/M2/M3), ensure you install Homebrew packages for building native wheels if RNNoise installation fails: `brew install autoconf automake libtool pkg-config`.